shilogilor90work/ariel_observatory/README.md

 scrape_IMS_weekly()

+To have automatic updates of the weather you can use celery:

+To start worker:

+1) screen -S celery
+2)    celery -A weather worker

+To start beat:

+ 1) screen -S beat

+ 2)   celery -A weather beat

+screen commands:

+    screen -S firsttry.   # create screen
+    ctrl+a   d  	     # leave screen
+    screen -r firsttry    # return to screen

+    exit       from within the screen

 If you try to run the serever and server say port is not available.

 To kill port 80 spam this till no DIP is alive: